uditbhatia26/Custom-RAG-Application/README.md

-# Hogwarts Q&A Chatbot
+# Education-Focused Hogwarts-Themed Q&A Chatbot

-A **Hogwarts-themed Q&A Chatbot** built using LangChain, FAISS, and ChatGroq.
-This chatbot allows users to upload PDF documents, and it answers queries by retrieving relevant information from those documents with a retrieval-augmented generation (RAG) approach.
-The responses are given in a magical style, inspired by the Harry Potter universe.
+An interactive chatbot built with LangChain, FAISS, and ChatGroq that combines education and magic!
+This project uses a retrieval-augmented generation (RAG) pipeline to answer queries based on uploaded PDF documents like textbooks, research papers, or notes.
+Users enjoy detailed answers with a whimsical Hogwarts-inspired interface.

 ## Features

-- **PDF Upload:** Upload multiple PDF documents for processing.
+- **Document Uploads:** Upload PDFs (textbooks, research papers, notes, etc.) for processing.
-- **Q&A:** Ask questions related to the uploaded documents, and receive answers in a magical, Hogwarts-inspired tone.
-- **RAG Approach:** Combines retrieval and generation to answer questions using the most relevant context.
+- **RAG Pipeline:** Combines document retrieval with generative AI for accurate and context-aware answers.
-- **Streamlit UI:** Interactive user interface to interact with the chatbot.

-## Requirements
-- Python 3.7+
-- Install dependencies via `pip install -r requirements.txt`
+- **Magical Responses:** Answers delivered with a unique Hogwarts-themed style.
+- **Interactive UI:** Built with Streamlit for a user-friendly and immersive experience.